qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     }
   ) \
   .execute()
-Now you’ll repeat those steps to create your product dimension.
+Now you'll repeat those steps to create your product dimension.
 In a new code block, paste and run the following:

 code
 from pyspark.sql.types import *